-In his groundbreaking book, Wired To Create, Scott Barry Kaufman says that 72% of people have creative insights in the shower.
+In the book Wired To Create, Scott Barry Kaufman says 72% of people have creative insights in the shower.

-We usually shower alone in an isolated environment with few distractions—the perfect relaxing environment for opening the imagination to new ideas.
+We usually shower alone in an isolated environment with few distractions.
+It’s the perfect relaxing environment for opening the imagination to new ideas.
 We are relaxed by the water and the fragrances.
 And when we relax we become creative.

 - Meditate on the sound of the water

-- Be mindful of the feeling of washing your body
+- Be mindful of the feelings of washing your body

 - Breathe in the warm air

 - Smell the fresh scents of the soap

 - Relax, because a relaxed mind is a creative mind.